apache/hudi/website/docs/sql_dml.md

 );
 ```

+There could be datasets where primary key may not be feasible.
+For such use-cases, user don't need to elect any primary key for
+the table and hudi will treat them as key less table.
+Users can still perform Merge Into, updates and deletes based on any random data column.

 ### Primary Key
 Here is an example of creating COW table with a primary key 'id'.
+For mutable datasets, it is recommended to set appropriate primary key.

 ```sql
 -- create a managed cow table